ShrubberyDocs

 Not a stateful concept — see cfs-rules for the precise inclusion rules.
 The CFS is recomputed on read; no row is "in" the CFS as a stored attribute.

-The three axes have distinct entry rules:
+The scored axes have distinct entry rules:

 • Flow Score — enters denominator at Pending_HandshakeActive.
 Enters numerator at ActiveCompleted if completed_at <= deadline.